guirgouveia/k8s-admission-controller/README.md

 #### Local Development with Skaffold

 This project uses Skaffold to streamline the development workflow.
+It builds and deploys code to Docker Desktop, but you can specify your Kubernetes context in the [skaffold.yaml](./skaffold.yaml) file.

 Start coding with:

 ```sh
  skaffold dev  --keep-running-on-failure=true --tail=false --interactive=false